 Detailed Evaluation

-PTI as an affiliate of ICANN (Total score = 8/15 = 53%, workable)
+PTI as an affiliate of ICANN (total score = 8/15 = 53%, workable)

-What is changing

-IANA is currently internal to ICANN.
+What is changing: IANA is currently internal to ICANN.
 Creating a separate legal entity for the IANA functions will obviously require changes to the procedures as to how the IFO relates to ICANN.

-Complexity of the new method
+Complexity of the new method:

-1 – IANA is currently operating as a division of the GDD, further separation into PTI is an important step but can be considered moderate in this case.
+1 – IANA is currently operating as a division of the Global Domains Division; further separation into PTI is an important step but can be considered moderate in this case.

-Implementation requirements for the new method
+Implementation requirements for the new method:

 0 – Establishing PTI involves significant implementation work.

-Impact on the IFO for working with the new method.
+Impact on the IFO for working with the new method:

 1 – The actual impact on the IFO of transitioning to the PTI as an affiliate of ICANN should be moderate.

-Impact of the IFO customers for using the new method
+Impact of the IFO customers for using the new method:

 3 – This should be transparent for the IANA naming customers.

-Potential impact on the security, stability and resiliency of the DNs.
+Potential impact on the security, stability and resiliency of the DNS:

-3 – Given the current IFO systems, processes, procedures and personnel for these activities would be transferred to PTI as an affiliate of ICANN no additional risks are foreseen for the security, stability or resiliency of the Internet.
+3 – Given the current IFO systems, processes, procedures and personnel for these activities to be transferred to PTI, as an affiliate of ICANN, no additional risks are foreseen for the security, stability, or resiliency of the Internet.

-Total score = 8/15 = 53%, workable
+Total score = 8/15 = 53%, workable.

-Contract between ICANN and PTI (Total score = 13/15 = 87%, very workable)
+Contract between ICANN and PTI (total score = 13/15 = 87%, very workable)

-What is changing

-Currently the contract is between ICANN and the NTIA.
+What is changing: Currently the contract is between ICANN and the NTIA.
 The new contract will bed between ICANN and PTI.
 This will require new processes and procedures.

-Complexity of the new method
+Complexity of the new method:

-3 – IANA currently works under the NTIA IANA Functions Contract and the PTI-ICANN contract should mirror this contract in most aspects.
-As such there is no additional complexity.
+2 – IANA currently works under the NTIA IANA Functions Contract and the PTI-ICANN contract should mirror this contract in most aspects.
+As such the impact should be considered minor.

-Implementation requirements for the new method
+Implementation requirements for the new method:

 2 – The new contract will have to be adjusted to reflect the withdrawal of NTIA and the addition of PTI but this should be considered minor.

-Impact on the IFO for working with the new method.
+Impact on the IFO for working with the new method:

-2 – Given IANA currently reports and ICANN and is subject to the NTIA IANA Functions Contract it is estimated that the ICANN-PTI contract for IANA function will only have a minor impact on the IFO..
+2 – Given IANA currently reports and ICANN and is subject to the NTIA IANA Functions Contract it is estimated that the ICANN-PTI contract for IANA function will only have a minor impact on the IFO.

-Impact of the IFO customers for using the new method
+Impact of the IFO customers for using the new method:

 3 – This should be transparent for the IANA naming customers.

-Potential impact on the security, stability and resiliency of the DNs.
+Potential impact on the security, stability and resiliency of the DNS:

-3 – None vs the current NTIA IANA Functions Contract.
+3 – None compared to the current NTIA IANA Functions Contract.

-Total score = 13/15 = 87%, very workable
+Total score = 13/15 = 87%, very workable.

-IFR (Total score = 8/15 = 53%, workable)
+IFR (total score = 8/15 = 53%, workable)

-What is changing

-Currently the NTIA is responsible for the evaluation of IANA services and the decision to extend the current contract or undertake and RFP.
+What is changing: Currently the NTIA is responsible for the evaluation of IANA services and the decision to extend the current contract or undertake and RFP.
 The IFR is the proposed mechanism to replace the more complex oversight elements.

-Complexity of the new method
+Complexity of the new method:

-0 – Given this requires the creation of a non-standing committee each time and that the rules will be quite complex.
+0 – Given this requires the creation of a non-standing committee for each review and detailed processes around these reviews, this will be complex.

-Implementation requirements for the new method
+Implementation requirements for the new method:

-0 – Adding the IFR and its powers to the ICANN Bylaws will a significant undertaking.
+0 – Adding the IFR and its powers to the ICANN Bylaws will be a significant undertaking.

-Impact on the IFO for working with the new method.
+Impact on the IFO for working with the new method:

-3 – Given the last NTIA Process which led to the IANA Functions contract this should not represent any additional impact to the IFO.
+3 – Given the last NTIA Process, which led to the IANA Functions Contract this should not represent any additional impact to the IFO.

-Impact of the IFO customers for using the new method
+Impact on the IFO customers for using the new method:

 3 – This should be transparent for the IANA naming customers.

-Potential impact on the security, stability and resiliency of the DNs.
+Potential impact on the security, stability and resiliency of the DNS:

-2 – Given the IFR can recommend to change IFO providers this could have some impact on the security, stability and resiliency of the DNs.
+2 – Given the IFR can recommend a change in IFO provider (subject to further approvals) this could have some impact on the security, stability and resiliency of the DNS, if a transition is ultimately required.